Lofthouse Sugar Cookies

 • Bake for 10 to 12 minutes, or until lightly golden brown.
 Let cool on sheet pans for 1 minute, then transfer to cooling racks to cool completely.
 Repeat with remaining cookie dough.

 • While the cookies cool, make the icing.
 Place the butter in the bowl of a stand mixer fitted with the paddle attachment and beat at medium speed for 2 minutes.
-Add sugar, vanilla and 2 tablespoons of milk and beat until smooth, adding the additional milk as needed.
+Add sugar and mix.
+Then add vanilla and 2 tablespoons of milk and beat until smooth, adding the additional milk as needed.
 You want a light and fluffy frosting that is thick, but spreadable.
 Once you reach the desired consistency, add food coloring and mix to combine, if desired.

 • Add 1 tablespoon of frosting to each of the cooled cookies, then add sprinkles.
 Store frosted cookies tightly wrapped in the fridge.